oluwadara03/COMP-3005---Assignment-3-Question-1/code/README.txt

 Step 1: Open a terminal and pyscopg2 using the following command in your terminal: "pip install psycopg2".
 Psycopg is the most popular PostgreSQL database adapter for the Python programming language, and it allows you to preform queries in PostgreSQL (more specifically in pgAdmin4).

 Step 2: Download the code folder that contains the students.py and students.sql files.
-These are the only 2 files needed to run the program.
+These are the only two files needed to run the program.

 Step 3: Open pgAdmin 4 and login.
 Then, create a database called "Students" in pgAdmin4.